Archdiocese of Philadelphia: Elementary schools

 The first Catholic school established in the Archdiocese of Philadelphia was at St. Mary Parish in Philadelphia during the late eighteenth century.
 During the nineteenth century, Bishop Kenrick encouraged the establishment of Catholic schools.
-Subsequently, St. John Neumann (1851–1860) made the establishment of parish elementary schools a priority and by 1860 there were seventeen parish elementary schools in Philadelphia.
+Subsequently, John Neumann (1851–1860) made the establishment of parish elementary schools a priority and by 1860 there were seventeen parish elementary schools in Philadelphia.
 Between 1900 and 1930, Catholic elementary schools increased to 124 schools in Philadelphia and 78 schools in the four suburban counties.
 Between 1945 and 1965, 62 new Catholic elementary schools were established.

 In 2012, about 25% of the students in Philadelphia Catholic elementary schools were not Catholic.
 In 2010 South Philadelphia Catholic elementary schools had 2,572 students, a decline by 27% from the 2006 figure.

-Special Needs schools
+Special needs schools

-With the foundation of Archbishop Ryan School for Children with Deafness in 1912, the Archdiocese of Philadelphia school system began serving families of children with special needs.
-St. Katherine Day School and Our Lady of Confidence School, serving students with mental retardation, were opened in 1953 and 1954 respectively, after parent petitions to John Cardinal O'Hara.
-St. Lucy Day School for Children with Visual Impairment followed in 1955.
-Queen of the Universe Day Center was added in 1980 to serve students with mental retardation in Bucks County.
-These five schools are supported by the Catholic Charities Appeal.
+These three schools for special needs children are supported by the Catholic Charities Appeal.